fabric8io-images/java/images/centos/openjdk8/jre/README.md

 * **JAVA_APP_DIR** the directory where the application resides.
 All paths in your application are relative to this directory.
 * **JAVA_LIB_DIR** directory holding the Java jar files as well an optional `classpath` file which holds the classpath.
 Either as a single line classpath (colon separated) or with jar files listed line-by-line.
 If not set **JAVA_LIB_DIR** is the same as **JAVA_APP_DIR**.
 * **JAVA_OPTIONS** options to add when calling `java`
+* **JAVA_MAJOR_VERSION** can be 7,8 or 9.
+If the version is set then only options suitable for this version are used.
+Actually only 7 is required to set to remove some options known only to Java > 8
 * **JAVA_MAX_MEM_RATIO** is used when no `-Xmx` option is given in `JAVA_OPTIONS`.
 This is used to calculate a default maximal Heap Memory based on a containers restriction.
 If used in a Docker container without any memory constraints for the container then this option has no effect.
 If there is a memory constraint then `-Xmx` is set to a ratio of the container available memory as set here.
-The default is 50 which means 50% of the available memory is used as an upper boundary.
+The default is `25` when the maximum amount of memory available to the container is below 300M, `50` otherwise, which means in that case that 50% of the available memory is used as an upper boundary.
 You can skip this mechanism by setting this value to 0 in which case no `-Xmx` option is added.
+* **JAVA_INIT_MEM_RATIO** is used when no `-Xms` option is given in `JAVA_OPTIONS`.
+This is used to calculate a default initial Heap Memory based on a containers restriction.
+If used in a Docker container without any memory constraints for the container then this option has no effect.
+If there is a memory constraint then `-Xms` is set to a ratio of the container available memory as set here.
+By default this value is not set.
 * **JAVA_MAX_CORE** restrict manually the number of cores available which is used for calculating certain defaults like the number of garbage collector threads.
 If set to 0 no base JVM tuning based on the number of cores is performed.
 * **JAVA_DIAGNOSTICS** set this to get some diagnostics information to standard out when things are happening
 * **JAVA_MAIN_CLASS** A main class to use as argument for `java`.
 When this environment variable is given, all jar files in `$JAVA_APP_DIR` are added to the classpath as well as `$JAVA_LIB_DIR`.